Tamil wedding

 In the morning of the day before the wedding groom and his family arrive at the wedding hall.
 They are welcomed with a tray which contains different offerings - flowers, paan supari, fruits and mishri.
 Paan supari is a betel leaf filled with chopped areca nuts and spices.
 Rose water is sprinkled on the groom.

 The bride's brother applies a tilak made of sandalwood paste and kumkum on groom's forehead.
 Garlands are also put on the groom.
 Groom's future mother-in-law offers the groom's parents a delicacy prepared from condensed milk.
 On this occasion is broken to the ground.
-It is done to scare off evil spirits.
+It is done to ward off evil spirits.

 Naandi Shraartham is a tradition when eight or ten Brahmins are invited.
 They are symbols of souls of their ancestors.
 Families seeks blessings of the Brahmins.
 Brahmins get paan supari, fruits, flowers, coconuts, sweets and dhoti angavastram (traditional clothes).